Man suspected of stalking, killing homeless people arrested

 The man in those photos looked similar to the one being sought by the MPD homicide captain’s own department.

 D.C.
-Police Chief Robert Contee credited the coordination between the departments, saying that without that officer making the connection, “It could have been months” before the link between the attacks was discovered.
+Police Chief Robert Contee credited the coordination between the departments for the timely arrest.

 The earliest known shooting happened at around 4 a.m. on March 3 in Washington, police said, when a man was wounded in the city’s Northeast section.
 A second man was wounded on March 8, just before 1:30 a.m.